yevonnaelandrew/t-guard/README.md

 ## Acknowledgments

-We would like to express our sincere gratitude to Japan International Cooperation Agency (JICA) for their generous support and funding of this project.
-Their commitment to the development of our T-Guard SOC Package has been instrumental in making this project a reality.
-We are thankful for the opportunity to collaborate with JICA and for their trust in our vision.
-This project would not have been possible without their support.
+We would like to express our sincere gratitude to Universitas Indonesia - Japan International Cooperation Agency (UI-JICA Project) for their generous support and funding for the development of our T-Guard SOC Package.
+It is really helpful in making this development becomes a reality.
+We are thankful for the opportunity to collaborate with UI and JICA especially for their trust in our vision.
+This development would not have been possible without their support.